 The early 2000s brought accountability into sharp focus.
 The 2004 Indian Ocean tsunami and subsequent humanitarian response revealed systematic failures in how aid organisations answered to affected communities.
 The Humanitarian Accountability Partnership (HAP) was established in 2003.
 The Sphere Standards, first published in 2000, codified minimum standards for humanitarian response.

 The Paris Declaration on Aid Effectiveness (2005) and the Accra Agenda for Action (2008) pushed accountability further—not just downward to communities but also among development partners.
-The concept of mutual accountability entered the vocabulary.
+Its five principles—ownership, alignment, harmonisation, managing for results, and mutual accountability—made "mutual accountability" part of the sector's vocabulary for the first time.

 This period transformed M&E into MEA—Monitoring, Evaluation, and Accountability.
 Organisations began establishing complaint mechanisms, feedback loops, and transparency standards.
 The acronym had its first expansion.